rwmyers46/rwmyers46.github.io/_posts/2019-06-27-verify-labels-rekognition.md

 <img src="/images/rekognition/photo-pile.jpg" alt="drawing" height="200"/>
 <figcaption>Photo by @jontyson on Unsplash</figcaption>

+* AWS Rekognition is an exceptional image preprocessing utility for data scientists
+* Image label verification with Rekognition is a superior alternative to Mechanical Turk
+* Boto3 enables fast development & deployment of machine learning on AWS services

 The predictive quality of any machine learning algorithm is a function of data quantity and quality.
 Training neural networks for image recognition is no exception, requiring at least 800 high-quality images per class.
 Compared to numerical or categorical data, which can be easily screened for unexpected types and null values, working with imagery raises more questions:

 1. Are the training images representative of your target label?
 2. Does your training imagery contain additional objects or other unproductive noise?
-3. Are there redundant in your directory ([see related post](https://rwmyers46.github.io/image-duplicates/))
+3. Are there redundant images in your directory? ([see related post](https://rwmyers46.github.io/image-duplicates/))

 Finally, how can you be sure of the answers to these questions without manually reviewing each image?